LeadWoods0902/DandD_Nightmare_Plague/Characters/Deities/Sunmaek/Mortos.md

-The Yuan-Ti form of [[Olum Yilani]], descended from the cosmos, this powerful being bestows powers upon those that seek to aid in balancing the cosmos
+The Yuan-Ti form of [[Olum Yilani]], descended from the cosmos, this powerful being bestows powers upon those that seek to aid in balancing the world.